kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ### Sensitive variable handling

-When configuring these services you'll need to configure sensitive values such as passwords.
+When configuring these alternatives you'll sometimes need to configure sensitive values such as passwords.
 Earlier in the docs guidance was given on how to handle these more securely in both Terraform and Ansible.
 Refer to the below sections for further information.

 - [Sensitive variable handling in Terraform](environment_provision.md#sensitive-variable-handling-in-terraform)
 - [Sensitive variable handling in Ansible](environment_configure.md#sensitive-variable-handling-in-ansible)